deepmistry96/knowlege-repository/gpu-enhanced-hpc/GPU-enhanced-HPC.md

 - **Metal:** Apple’s graphics and compute API for macOS and iOS, enabling low-level access to GPU resources.

-- **OpenACC and OpenMP:** High-level programming models that offer directives-based parallelism, simplifying GPU programming for certain applications.
+- **[[OpenACC]] and [[OpenMP]]:** High-level programming models that offer directives-based parallelism, simplifying GPU programming for certain applications.

 **Software Libraries and Frameworks:**

-- **TensorFlow, PyTorch:** Deep learning frameworks that utilize GPUs for training and inference through integrated CUDA or ROCm support.
+- **TensorFlow, PyTorch:** Deep learning frameworks that utilize GPUs for training and inference through integrated [[CUDA]] or [[ROCm]] support.

 - **Blender, Autodesk Maya:** 3D modeling and rendering software that leverage GPU acceleration for real-time previews and faster rendering.

-- **Simulation Software:** Tools like ANSYS, MATLAB, and others use GPU acceleration for complex computations and simulations.
+- **[[simulation]] Software:** Tools like ANSYS, MATLAB, and others use GPU acceleration for complex computations and [[simulation]]s.

 **Drivers and Middleware:**
 GPU manufacturers provide drivers that translate high-level API calls into hardware-specific instructions, ensuring compatibility and optimal performance.
 Middleware solutions can abstract hardware differences, allowing software to run on various GPU architectures without modification.

 **Memory Management and Data Transfer:**
 Efficient data transfer between the CPU and GPU memory is crucial.
-Techniques like Unified Memory in CUDA facilitate seamless data sharing, while APIs provide functions to manage memory allocation, data transfer, and synchronization between processors.
+Techniques like Unified Memory in [[CUDA]] facilitate seamless data sharing, while APIs provide functions to manage memory allocation, data transfer, and synchronization between processors.

 ### 9. **Conclusion**

 GPUs have transcended their initial role in graphics rendering to become essential components in a wide array of computationally intensive applications.
-Their parallel processing capabilities, combined with ongoing advancements in hardware and software ecosystems, have fueled their popularity and the rise of companies like NVIDIA.
+Their parallel processing capabilities, combined with ongoing advancements in hardware and software ecosystems, have fueled their popularity and the rise of companies like [[NVIDIA]].
 While alternatives like TPUs, FPGAs, and ASICs offer specialized functionalities, GPUs remain a versatile and powerful choice for many industries.
-As technology progresses, GPUs are likely to continue evolving, pushing the boundaries of what’s possible in computation, simulation, graphics, and beyond.
+As technology progresses, GPUs are likely to continue evolving, pushing the boundaries of what’s possible in computation, [[simulation]], graphics, and beyond.